jjyotikataria/Rshiny/README.md

 # Rshiny

-Some new "keep in mind" points I learnt while doing this course from Linkedin
+Some new "keep in mind" points I learnt while doing this course from Linkedin named "Building Data Apps with R and Shiny Essential Training"

 - Include libraries in both ui.R and server.R for example, htmlwidgets